SUBSCRIBE TO BAKECLUB!

 Learn to bake gorgeous macarons – right in your very own kitchen!

 Macarons is a fun and informative 3-hour live virtual baking session where you will learn to make your own French-style macarons – the darlings of the confectionery world – all from your very own kitchen!
-This class will take place on Sunday 24th August 2025 from 10.00am-1.00pm.
+The class will take place on Sunday 23rd August 2026 from 10am-1pm (AEST).

 Anneka Manning will take you through the process step by step, sharing all of her practical tips and tricks along the way.
 During the virtual Live Session, you will have the opportunity to bake classic Vanilla Macarons along with Anneka, asking questions, troubleshooting and gaining invaluable tips and tricks as you go.
 The Live Session will be supported by printable recipes and resources which will become your go-to kit every time you wish to bake these divine treats.